 Percutaneous Vascular Procedures/Intervention

 The development of excellent vascular angiographic and interventional skills will be paramount for the fellow.
 Under guidance of the attending responsible for the procedure, the fellow will acquire the skills of angiography and catheter based interventions in the peripheral vasculature.
 The fellow will at all times be expected to participate in the procedural care of patients that he or she has cared for clinically either in outpatient or inpatient setting.
 The fellow will be trained to use appropriate percutaneous invasive techniques to improve symptoms, reverse critical ischemia and avert or limit the extent of vascular bypass surgery necessary in patients with peripheral vascular disease.
-The fellows will acquire the following major procedural skills:

 The fellow will be trained in different techniques of gaining safe and secure vascular access including the: